 (3) The report shall be based on information presented to the committee.

-(4) In addition to drawing attention to significant issues that have arisen out of the committee's work over the year in question, the report shall include the committee's opinion on the adequacy and effectiveness of the University's arrangements for:
+(4) In addition to drawing attention to significant issues that have arisen out of the committee's work over the year in question, the report shall include the committee's opinion on the adequacy and effectiveness of the University's arrangements regarding:

 (a) risk management, to include the accuracy of the statement of internal control and risk management included with the annual statement of accounts;

-(d) value for money; and
+(f) sustainability and value for money; and

-(e) the management and quality assurance of data submitted to HESA, the Student Loans Company, the Office for Students and other bodies.
+(g) the management and quality assurance of data submitted to HESA, the Student Loans Company, the Office for Students and other bodies.